frtlarchive/frtl.github.io/about-us-awards.md

 The management team leading Florida Rock & Tank Lines includes John Mabbett, chairman; Robert E Sandlin, president and chief executive officer; and Jim Anderson, vice president of safety.

-Sandlin praised the safety efforts of everyone at Florida Rock & Tank Lines, saying: &ldquo;I am proud to be associated with such a wonderful group of professional people who understand the focus needed to successfully improve safety performance, and I am excited to be able to accept the Trophy on their behalf.
+Sandlin praised the safety efforts of everyone at Florida Rock & Tank Lines, saying: "I am proud to be associated with such a wonderful group of professional people who understand the focus needed to successfully improve safety performance, and I am excited to be able to accept the Trophy on their behalf.
 We strive to operate safely first and then provide the best customer service in the industry.
 Our employees focus on prevention of accidents and property damage, prevention of product contamination and spills, and prevention of personal injury."

 The Outstanding Performance Trophy is awarded annually by Heil Trailer International of Athens, Tennessee, and is presented to the carrier judged to have had the best safety program in the tank truck industry during the previous year.